 Student IDs are issued at the HUB (Building #9).
 All students are required to have their pictures taken for OCC ID cards.
 ID cards must be updated at the beginning of each subsequent semester.
 You must present a current schedule and a photo ID to receive a College ID.
 The ID cards are necessary for trip sign-up, purchasing tickets through the Office of Student Life, and to borrow books/materials from the library.
-Replacement ID cards/library cards are \$10.

-Contacting Security on Campus
+Contacting Campus Safety

 - Information/emergency call boxes are located in all parking areas and can be easily accessed and operated by following instructions printed on each unit.
-Locations are marked with signage and blue lights. - Emergency phones are located in each classroom and can be utilized to call Security in the event of an emergency.
+Locations are marked with signage and blue lights. - Emergency phones are located in each classroom and can be utilized to call Campus Safety in the event of an emergency.
 In most buildings, there are "red" emergency call boxes located in the hallways.
-These also can be utilized in case of an emergency. - Lost and Found: Lost items from all over the campus usually wind up at the Security Office at the Security/Welcome Center.
-To inquire about lost items, call extension 2170 or stop in to claim them.
-Items will only be kept for seven days.
+These also can be utilized in case of an emergency. - Found Property: Found items from all over the campus most often are turned over to Campus Safety Headquarters, Building #30.
+To inquire about lost items, call ext.
+2170 or stop in to claim them.